PennockTech/pt-gnupg-builds/README.md

 Building
 --------

-We're using Vagrant to build packages.
+We're using Vagrant and/or Docker to build packages.
+Originally we used Vagrant and much of the design assumed that.
+We're switching to Docker.
+There may be some rough edges.

 First create `site-local.env`; things will work without it, but you might not like some details embedded in packages and their names.
 It should look